Three Preludes (Gershwin): 2. Andante con moto (not as published in 1927)

 The second Prelude, in C-sharp minor, also has the distinct flavour of jazz.
 The piece begins with a subdued melody winding its way above a smooth, steady bassline.
 The harmonies and melodies of this piece are built on thirds, emphasizing both the interval of the seventh and the major/minor duality of the blues scale.
 In the second section, the key, tempo, and thematic material all change; only the similarity of style binds the two sections together.
 The opening melody and bass return in the final section, more succinct but otherwise unchanged, and the piece ends with a slow ascent of the keyboard.
 Gershwin himself referred to the piece as "a sort of blues lullaby."

 3. Agitato (as marked in the manuscript, not as published)

 Gershwin himself called this prelude in E-flat minor "Spanish", but modern ears may find the description puzzling.
 After a brief and dramatic introduction, the main theme is revealed: two melodies that together form a question-and-answer pair.
 This theme is used throughout to provide harmonic structure.
 The "question" is harmonized using E-flat minor chords, the "answer" by E-flat major chords.
 After a brief, highly syncopated middle section, the melodic pair returns assertively in octaves, causing a battle between major and minor.
-Major wins, and the piece concludes with a flourish.
+Major wins, and the piece concludes with an arpeggio.